DPBhuvanesh/KnowledgeGraph-Rag/README.md

 ## KnowledgeGraph RAG

 This Project is example of Knowledge Graph Retrieval using LangChain and Ollama.Here Neo4j used for storing Knowledge graph.
-Knowlege graph uses hybrid retrival as vector search used in this project.
+Knowlege graph RAG uses hybrid retrival as vector search used in this project.

 * Create a Knowledge Graph using neo4j and noe4j desktop allows to run a local database.